rumbamanagement/datascientist_salarypredict_project/README.md

 # Datascience Salary Prediction: Overview

 This project predicts salary of a data scientist.
 This project is redoing of the project by Ken Jee, PlayingNumbers/ds_salary_proj.
 I would like to thank Ken Jee for his contribution in data science learning.
-His Youtube videos and the contents have really helped the beginners like me to start a data science project.
-I followed his video and learned many data analysis techniques.
-His Data Science Project from Scratch is informative and in case of me, motivated me to start a project.
+His Youtube videos and the contents have really helped the beginners like me to do a data science project.
+I followed his video and learned many data analysis techniques and prediction modules.
+His Data Science Project from Scratch is informative and in case of me, motivated me to build a project.

 # Code and Resources Used